eslint/rfcs/designs/2019-recoverable-error-handling/README.md

 ## Drawbacks

-- I think the value of this feature is relatively small because people can verify source code after they fixed syntax errors.
+- The value of this feature is relatively small because people can verify source code after they fixed syntax errors.
 This feature provides just efficient.
+- This feature makes core rules more complex if we wanted to support widely situations.

 ## Backwards Compatibility Analysis